dleonard0/read-qcow2/README.md

     int qcow2_read(struct qcow2 *q, void *dest, size_t len, uint64_t offset);

-This function copies into `dest` at most `len` bytes of data from the image's virtual content starting at `offset`.
+This function copies to `dest` at most `len` bytes of data from the image's virtual content starting at `offset`.
 On success, returns the number of bytes copied out to `dest`.
 This is the same as `len` unless the copy would exceed the image size.